Cadillac ATS

-The Cadillac ATS (short for Alpha Touring Sedan) is a compact premium 4-door sedan and 2-door coupe manufactured and marketed by Cadillac and developed at the General Motors Technical Center in Warren, Michigan.
-Cadillac assembles the ATS at the Lansing Grand River Assembly plant in Lansing, Michigan.
+The Cadillac ATS is a compact executive car (D-segment) manufactured by General Motors and marketed by Cadillac from 2013 to 2019 model years, available in both four-door sedan and two-door coupé body styles.
+In the US, it is the brand's first locally-built entry-level premium car since the Cimarron, and in Europe, it is the successor of the Swedish-built Cadillac BLS.
+The ATS was developed at the General Motors Technical Center in Warren, Michigan and assembled the ATS at the Lansing Grand River Assembly plant in Lansing, Michigan.

-The ATS is based on General Motors' Alpha platform and is offered in either rear- or all-wheel drive configurations.
+Using General Motors' Alpha platform, the ATS is offered in either rear- or all-wheel drive configurations.
 The ATS base engine had been a naturally aspirated 2.5-liter I-4 gasoline engine that produces 202 hp, until the 2016 model year.
 Optional engines include a 2.0-liter turbocharged I-4 gasoline engine that produces 272 hp and a naturally aspirated 3.6-liter V6 gasoline engine that produces 321 hp.
 The 2.0-liter engine replaced the 2.5-liter engine as the base engine for the 2017 model year.
-A diesel engine had been planned to be available in the future.
 All versions were equipped with a 6-speed GM 6L45 Hydra-Matic automatic transmission as standard until the 2015 model year.
 An 8-speed automatic transmission was introduced for the 2016 model year.
 The 2.0-liter turbocharged, rear-wheel drive version can be mated to an optional 6-speed Tremec M3L TR-3160 manual transmission.

+Prior to the debut of the ATS, Cadillac's smallest vehicle was the E-segment CTS.
+The CTS was comparable in price to D-segment competitors like the Audi A4, the BMW 3 Series, the Lexus IS and the Mercedes-Benz C-Class, however was comparable in size and weight to the more expensive BMW 5 Series.
+Although Cadillac believed that customers would favor a Mercedes-Benz E-Class-sized sedan at the price of a 3 Series, this assumption was proven to be incorrect.
+Cadillac's research found that target customers who already owned vehicles like the 3 Series or A4 did not want a larger vehicle.